johnbender/todomvc/server/README.md

 The test itself rests on a few assumptions, primarily that the first page load matters for web applications [2].
 Further we assume that the optimized version TodoMVC is simple enough that it represents a minimal application for these frameworks: no second loads, minimal (minimized) assets, and minimal logic.
 Intuitively we've done our best to be generous in our measurements without exploring a different application entirely.

 We ran our tests using WebPageTest.org and the bulk testing spreadsheet [3].
 We did five runs of each and discarded extreme outliers (2x or higher results relative to the mean).
 We tested a desktop and a mobile browser both at 3G, and the desktop again at Cable speeds all from the Dulles, VA data center.
-The time to first byte for each test suggests that the network latency was acceptable.
+The time to first byte for each test suggests that the network overhead was acceptable.

 ### Results

 Of all the numbers collected, the **Render Start** was of primary interest based on our understanding of why the first load is important.
-This is the earliest point at which a user could conceivably report the application "ready to use".
+This is the earliest point at which a user could conceivably report the application "ready to use" and so it represents our best approximation of "Time to Usable".

 Notable within the results are the following:

 * Both Ember and Angular hover around 4 seconds to **Render Start** on the shaped 3G connection.
+* Both Ember and Angular are well above the 4 second mark for a Nexus 5 on the shaped 3G connection.
+* Backbone does well, as both a client side only render and a server assist render (our alteration).

+### Possible Issues

+We did our best to think through possible issues with this testing approach including but not limited to the following questions:

+"TodoMVC is not built with load times in mind"

+"Poorly configured server"

 ### Possible Issues
 - "not built with speed in mind"